-Whilst re-use and recycling tend to be environmentally acceptable, they require a regulatory framework, infrastructures and logistics in place that are capable to handle the flow of material in large quantities to the points of processing.
+Whilst re-use and recycling tend to be environmentally preferable, they require a regulatory framework, infrastructures and logistics in place that are capable to handle the flow of material in large quantities to the points of processing.
 Energy recovery in state of art municipal solid waste incinerators is able to cope efficiently and economically with decentralised waste occurrence, whilst at the same time valuable energy can be recovered and hazardous substance additives can be safely destroyed.
 The polystyrene foam industry and associated industries have undertaken a number of trials and studies to further the knowledge of all aspects of incineration with energy recovery of polystyrene foams.
+Tests included emission measurements of co-combustion flame-retarded extruded polystyrene foams (XPS) in the TAMARA pilot Municipal Solid Waste Combustor (MSWC) plant several years ago.
+These tests were conducted among others on the assessment of hydrogen bromide (HBr) in the flue gas as well as the possible formation of brominated dibenzo-p-dioxins and dibenzofurans.
+The trials delivered scientific evidence that polystyrene foam waste can be incinerated safely within the municipal solid waste unit, even though it contains brominated flame retardants such as HBCD.
+Today industry is preparing for new large-scale Municipal Solid Waste Incinerator (MSWI) investigations designed to demonstrate the appropriate destruction of HBCD in the incinerator.